Quasihomogeneous free divisors with only normal crossings in codimension one: Representation on lowest weight variables

-remains a standard Euler derivation and $f$ remains a polynomial in the new coordinate system.
-However, an additional feature of the coordinates $x_1',\dots,x_{n+1}'$ is that $\ss$ acts on the coordinate vector space $\ideal{x_1',\dots,x_{n+1}'}_\CC$.
+In other words, the first $k$ variables generate the space of lowest weight variables in both coordinate systems.
+However, an additional feature of the coordinates $x_1',\dots,x_{n+1}'$ is that $\ss$ acts on the coordinate space $\ideal{x_1',\dots,x_{n+1}'}_\CC$.
 This is what we mean by saying that $\ss$ acts linearly in terms of the coordinates $x_1',\dots,x_{n+1}'$.